 My thoughts continued to run rampant and the email became the last thing I thought about at night, and the first thing I thought about in the morning.

-It took me a few days before I decided to revisit the email, this time with compassionate perspective.
+It took me a few days before I decided to revisit the email, this time with a compassionate perspective.
 I put myself in the messenger’s cowboy boots to see where she’s coming from.

 Once I adopted the compassion angle, I realized this was a gift.
 I pride myself on doing a damn good job in my work, and doing the best I can, but I can’t please everyone.
 Thank goodness I realized this because it gave me relief.
 Not everyone will like me.
 Or be happy with me.
 AND THAT’S OKAY.